 Phonics is a key area of the Early Years and Key Stage One curriculum at St Matthew’s Bloxam.
 We firmly believe that the teaching of high quality phonics underpins the core skills of both reading and writing.

-Phonics is taught in small groups through a structured, fun, interactive programme which follows the progression through Letters and Sounds.
+Phonics is taught in small groups through a structured, fun, interactive progressive programme.
 Children are taught how to segment and blend words and are also taught for both reading and writing.
 From an early age children use the correct terminology such as phoneme, grapheme, digraph and split digraph.
 Children are also taught spelling patterns and rules through phonics sessions.

 For more information see Children >> Phonics